essential, admin, net

 Capturing packets sucessfully can be tricky, especially since you have to use the same network to talk to your machine, and you dont want to capture that too...
 Therefore consider the following commands to perform the capturing.
 NOTE you only type in the characters IN BOLD.

-$ tcpdump -vi eth0 port 80 > /tmp/log & [1] 3123 $ lwp-request http://linuxzoo.net ...blah...blah ...blah...blah $ kill -1 %1 [1]+ Done .... $ Where it says "eth0" you must replace that with your main network connection device, which you discovered right at the beginning of this tutorial.
+$ tcpdump -vi eth0 port 80 > /tmp/log & [1] 3123 $ lwp-request http://linuxzoo.netarrow-up-right ...blah...blah ...blah...blah $ kill -1 %1 [1]+ Done .... $ Where it says "eth0" you must replace that with your main network connection device, which you discovered right at the beginning of this tutorial.

 Now, look at the contents of /tmp/log and enter in the box below the common IP flag which appears in most packets (The information can be found between the [..] brackets immediately after the text "flags".
 Ignore the information after the text "Flags" e.g. look for the one all in lowercase).
 Enter the two letters seen in the box below.